incordai/watchman/README.md

     Approved --> [*]: fixed, re-checked next sweep
 ```

-**One finding per file, not per line.** The finding's identity is the file
-(`Finding::make_id(path, "")`); the worst severity wins and every issue found in that
-file becomes a round of the same conversation.
-The earlier per-line identity produced
-6,179 findings across 141 files on one install — 37 MB, and 20.1 s to list the open
+**One finding per file, not per line.** The finding's identity is the file (`Finding::make_id(path, "")`); the worst severity wins and every issue in that file becomes a round of the same conversation.
+The earlier per-line identity produced 6,179 findings across 141 files on one install — 37 MB, and 20.1 s to list the open ones.
+Per-file is not a simplification; it is what makes the feature usable at all.
-ones.

-A claim of "fixed" is **not trusted**: the auditor re-reviews any file whose mtime is
-newer than the finding, so a fix that did not hold comes straight back.
+A claim of "fixed" is **not trusted**: the auditor re-reviews any file whose mtime is newer than the finding, so a fix that did not hold comes straight back.

 ---

 ## The owner proxy

+The proxy acts *as you* on decisions — so an agent working overnight is not stuck waiting for you to wake up, and is not free to invent your intent either.

-The proxy acts *as you* on decisions.
-To do that it holds a **belief** about each
-project, and the belief is built in parts.
+To do that it holds a **belief** about each project, built in parts:

 | Part | What it is |
 |---|---|